dborodin836/TF2-GPTChatBot/docs/README.md

 ### Stats

-- By enabling stats and setting your `STEAM_WEBAPI_KEY` you will be able to use the \stats flag that will get the information about the current game, all the player's kills and deaths, k/d ratio, time they are on the server, time they are playing on the server and etc. Sadly the score is not included.
+- By enabling stats and setting your `STEAM_WEBAPI_KEY` you will be able to use the \stats flag that will get the information about the current game, all the player's kills and deaths, k/d ratio, time they are playing on the server and etc. Sadly the score is not included.

 ### CUSTOM-MODEL-GENERAL